IBM/opensource-ai-workshop/docs/lab-4/README.md

 logo: images/ibm-blue-background.png
 ---

 Complete the following exercises using your local LLM.
+Try to come up with your own prompts from scratch!
+Take note of what works and what doesn't.

 - **Be curious!** What if you ask the same question but in a different way, does the response significantly change?
 - **Be creative!** Do you want the response to be organized in a numbered or bulleted list instead of sentences?
 - **Be specific!** Aim for perfection.
-Use descriptive language, examples, and parameters to perfect your output.
+Use descriptive language and examples to perfect your output.

 !!! note
     Discovered something cool or unexpected?
 Don’t keep it to yourself, raise your hand or let the TA know!